edenjp/edenjp/README.md

 <br/>

 My Name is Éden, but you can call me Tio!
-I am working wit QA since 2012, with a small time as PHP Developer.
+I am working with QA since 2012, with a small time as PHP Developer.
 One thing you should know about me is: I love to learn!

 - 🔭 I’m currently working as QA at Wirecard Brazil.